The Mass Gap Approach to QCD: NP renormalization of the massive gluon propagator

-which satisfies the same Slavnov\,--\,Taylor identity (5.10), as expected.
-Let us note that this massive vector boson propagator for the first time has been used in the investigations of the different models with spontaneously broken gauge theories in \cite{4,26,27,28,29}
+which satisfies the same ST identity (5.10) as a function of $\lambda^{-1}$, as expected.
+Evidently, in the $M^2_g=0$ limit it becomes the free massless gluon propagator (3.3).
+This free massive vector particle propagator for the first time has been used in the investigations of the different models with spontaneously broken gauge theories in~\cite{4,27,28,29,30}.
+In~\cite{4} the last expression has been called as one being written down in the Stueckelberg gauge.